yanncam/phpwndb/README.md

 Plus, the scheme to reference the proxy target is explicitly defined to `socks5h://127.0.0.1:9050`.
 The `h` at the end of `sock5h` is needed to delegate DNS resolution to the proxy (Tor) itself (need PHP 7 at least with recent Curl module).

+The `pwndb2am4tzkvold.onion` domain seems to be regularly unavailable for long periods (several days or even 1-2 weeks) within the same year (observation made over the last 2 years).
+As a result, PHPwnDB may not be functional during these times.

 ## 🍻 Credits

 - GreetZ to all the Le££e team :)